 - Fit in a set of Kegel exercises every time you do a routine task, such as brushing your teeth.

-- Do another set after you urinate or have a bowel movement, to get rid of the last few drops of urine or to return any feces that haven't been voided to the rectum.
+- Do another set after you urinate, to get rid of the last few drops of urine.

 - Contract your pelvic floor muscles just before and during any activity that puts pressure on your abdomen, such as sneezing, coughing, laughing or heavy lifting.